glennmatlin/FIFE_manuscript/wopr/main.typ

 [[isaac changes end]]

 The existing computer automation and AI for wargaming literature focuses on “quantitative” games with discrete moves and predictable outcomes, using traditional AI or expert systems.
 These systems lack the capacity to handle the ambiguity, creativity, and complex human interactions central to the seminar wargaming format we focus on.
 Computational support exists for tightly scoped kinetic or logistical simulations using Monte Carlo tree search or Reinforcement Learning over specific gaming mechanics, but prior methods provide little help with narrative argumentation [13, 17, 29].
 These approaches suffer from limited interpretability, poor generalization to novel scenarios, and inability to handle the semantic complexity of long-form multi-party argumentation.\

 While militaries have begun experimenting with LMs, there is no established methodology for integrating them into these open-ended, qualitative analytical formats.
 Early experiments that allowed off‑the‑shelf LMs to “play” scripted moves showed brittle reasoning, hallucination, and non‑compliance with rules [7, 22, 38, 45, 46–49].
 As a result, open‑ended wargames remain predominantly human‑driven because they require creativity, persuasion, and negotiation and not only merely optimal move search [24, 25, 30].

-==== Analytical
-#lorem(25)
-==== Creative
-#lorem(25)
-== seminal works in the field that help define it  Artificial Intelligence in Wargaming
+= Related Works
+signpost  the purpose of this section clearly. talk about how we are not including results papers

+note that anything that can be understood in the introduction should be put there instead perhaps

+make sure that when we discuss other lit reviews we are making it clear why we justify

+== AI for wargames (non experiment papers)
+== Language Models as Game Agents
+== Other literature reviews on LMs for games
 #lorem(50)
-== other lit reviews, other game papers
-#lorem(50)
-// Riedl: in terms of defenseive writing we should definitely have this section for other lit reviews and discuss how others wrote and worked here but we should also provide deficencies. i.e., this one doesn't focus on experiments; ie, this paper is very broad and does not scope out. ie the paper is old. point to 2-4 and describe how they arent doing what we need to do in the paper. describe the insufficiencies gently and properly. and therefore we need this new review.

-// Riedl: we should present the paper for review with the methodology before and we can flip it after. we do want a paragraph here or two. we need to provide it for reviewers ahead of time. it should be very very vshort and just to explain there was thought and meticulous work etc great. let them chase everything else in appendices.
+[[Riedl]] in terms of defenseive writing we should definitely have this section for other lit reviews and discuss how others wrote and worked here but we should also provide deficencies. i.e., this one doesn't focus on experiments; ie, this paper is very broad and does not scope out. ie the paper is old. point to 2-4 and describe how they arent doing what we need to do in the paper. describe the insufficiencies gently and properly. and therefore we need this new review. we should present the paper for review with the methodology before and we can flip it after. we do want a paragraph here or two. we need to provide it for reviewers ahead of time. it should be very very vshort and just to explain there was thought and meticulous work etc great. let them chase everything else in appendices. [[/Riedl]]

-= Results
-#lorem(20)
+= Results (jibber jabbering) (Landscape of Games) (Analysis of AI Creativity for Wargames) (something that describes the) (the framework for understanding creativity in games)

 time analysis, etc.
 Paper stats, quant info, etc
 1graphs here

-// Riedl: I think it would helpful and important to mention the concept of input/output spaces and how they are semantically different.
+[[geigh]] justify why thi sis good, what we did, why its needed, etc.[[/g]]

+pull in the story here. what are people trying and thinking?

+make the contribution clear of the Y axis, and how it addresses specific examples etc.

 == breakdown of each quadrant in analytical vs creative aspect (open endedness)
 #image("creativity_quadrants.png")